 ACON Sydney – (02) 9206 2000

 Hunter/Mid North Coast – (02) 4962 7700

 Mid North Coast Outreach – (02) 6584 0943

 Illawarra – (02) 4226 1163

-The Privacy Commissioner’s web-site contains detailed information on privacy obligations including a copy of the Privacy Act http://www.privacy.gov.au and the Guidelines On Privacy In The Private Health Sector http://www.privacy.gov.au /health/guidelines/index.html#1 set out the standards for collecting, storing, using and disclosing personal information.
+The Privacy Commissioner’s web-site contains detailed information on privacy obligations including a copy of the Privacy Act http://www.privacy.gov.au and the Guidelines On Privacy In The Private Health Sector https://www.oaic.gov.au/privacy/guidance-and-advice/guide-to-health-privacy/ set out the standards for collecting, storing, using and disclosing personal information.